scubaluke/data-migration/README.md

 - server will connect to Old data set and query in backend/getData/getOldData.js
 - server will connect to New data set and query in backend/getData/getNewData.js
-- backend/controllers/report.js will generate and server the report
+- backend/controllers/report.js will server the report
 - report will be generated in backend/utils/generateReport.js